 Yes, you are!

-The catchment often responds rapidly to heavy rainfall which results in localized flooding, this occurs from major tributaries that generally drain into Jewells Wetland.
+The catchment often responds rapidly to heavy rainfall which results in localised flooding, this occurs from major tributaries that generally drain into Jewells Wetland.
 Flooding within the downstream end can occur due to oceanic driven events such as tide or storm surge.

 Records show that the catchment has been subjected to major flooding events dating back to 1969.
 Significant flooding occurred at Scrubby Creek in 1988, 1990 and 2007 impacting the suburb of Windale.
 The area of Gateshead has recorded major flooding within the same events, whilst Jewells, in the area of Coolaroo Rd has experienced major flooding most recently in June 2007, April 2015 and January 2016.